jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/vga.md

 ---
-title: Guide to VGA Colors
+title: How to Add VGA Colors to Text
 description: The easiest way to print text with 8-bit VGA colors in terminal output using Colorist for Python.
 Includes code examples.
 tags:
     - Features